Zejula Tablets (Niraparib)

 Medical Conditions to Discuss

-Tell your doctor if you have low blood counts, high blood pressure, myelodysplastic syndrome (MDS)/acute myeloid leukemia (AML), or posterior reversible encephalopathy syndrome (PRES).
-Zejula can lower blood cell counts and cause high blood pressure.
-Your doctor will monitor your blood regularly and blood pressure throughout treatment.
+Inform your doctor if you have low blood counts, high blood pressure, myelodysplastic syndrome (MDS), acute myeloid leukaemia (AML), or posterior reversible encephalopathy syndrome (PRES).

 Pregnancy and Breastfeeding